renebarto/baremetal/doc/system-startup.md

 otg_mode=1
 ```

-This does not yet contain the entries for RPI 5
+This does not yet contain the entries for RPI 5 (which would use `kernel__2712.img`)

-kernel8.img is the default kernel to start for normal 64 bit Linux distributions as well.
+kernel8.img is the default kernel to start for normal 64 bit Linux distributions.

 For baremetal, the defaults are as follows: